emmahewson/mp1_batala_bangor/README.md

 <label for="book-form-textarea" class="sr-only">Anything else we need to know?</label>
 <textarea id="book-form-textarea" class="form-input-textarea" name="experience-info" rows="5">Anything else we need to know?</textarea>
 ```

+With these amendment made there were no further significant accessibility issues in the site.

 ### Performance